Full-text link display in WorldCat Discovery

 About full-text links in WorldCat Discovery

-In WorldCat Discovery, full-text links are grouped into three separate types and display in different areas:
+In WorldCat Discovery, full-text links are grouped into two separate types and displayed in different areas:

 For more information about how the links display and to select when to display them, see Full Text and Open Access Links.